-Yukon is a province in Canada located at the westernmost part of the country.
+Yukon is a province in Canada located in the westernmost part of the country.
 It used to be part of the Northwest Territories but was separated and is known commonly referred to as the Yukon Territory.
 Travel to Yukon is popular especially during winter because the landscape transforms into a winter wonderland with a host of winter activities and attractions.

 Mining is the main source of economy in Yukon.
-They mine all sorts of substances including copper, zinc, asbestos, lead, silver and gold.
+They mine all sorts of substances including copper, zinc, asbestos, lead, silver, and gold.
 In fact, the city of Dawson is known as a gold mining hub in Yukon.
-Manufacturing, hydroelectricity, fishing and other industries also support the economy in Yukon.
+Manufacturing, hydroelectricity, fishing, and other industries also support the economy in Yukon.

 Currency: Canadian Dollar

 Official Language: English